Best Practices for Order Sync

 SKU Field

-Storefronts identify items on orders by an SKU value.
-NetSuite connector uses this value as a unique identifier to match to an existing item in NetSuite.
+Storefronts use an SKU value to identify items on orders.
+NetSuite Connector uses the SKU value to match items in NetSuite.
 A field on the NetSuite item record containing the SKU value is designated in the Order Settings (configurable by connector and account).
-NetSuite Connector searches NetSuite for an item record with a value in the designated SKU field that matches the SKU value on the item from the storefront.
-When it finds a match, it uses that matched item on the order in NetSuite.
-This requires the SKU values to uniquely match, one-to-one, between the storefront and NetSuite.
+NetSuite Connector searches for an item record in NetSuite with a matching SKU value from the storefront.
+When a match is found, NetSuite Connector uses that item on the order in NetSuite.
+This requires a one-to-one match between SKU values in the storefront and NetSuite.

 Consider the following:

-• The NetSuite Connector requirement for unique SKUs applies to all storefronts even if the storefront allows duplicate SKU values.
+NetSuite Connector requires unique SKUs for all storefronts, even if the storefront allows duplicates.

-• NetSuite SKU values must be unique across all item types and across both active and inactive items.
+NetSuite SKU values must be unique across all item types, including active and inactive items.

-• If you are using Product Sync, the same SKU field must be used for both Order Sync and Product Sync, otherwise you would be syncing products that are not selling in orders.
+When using Product Sync, use the same SKU field for both Order Sync and Product Sync, or you might sync products that aren't being sold in orders.

 Price Level

 The best practice is for NetSuite Connector to sync the price level on order items to the Custom price level in NetSuite.
-This allows NetSuite Connector to set the price of the item to the same price that was charged on the storefront regardless of what the price may be in NetSuite.
+This way, NetSuite Connector can set the item price to match what was charged on the storefront, regardless of the price in NetSuite.
 This ensures that the tax for that item and the order total match the storefront.

 Price, Quantity, and Tax

-NetSuite Connector syncs the price, quantity, and tax rate that appears on the order in the storefront to the order in NetSuite.
-You must not modify any of these values as it alters the order total to create a variance, which can cause problems with other syncs like refund sync or settlement sync.
+NetSuite Connector syncs the price, quantity, and tax rate from the storefront order to the NetSuite order.
+Don't modify these values, as it can cause discrepancies and problems with other syncs, like refund or settlement sync.

 POS (Point of Sale) and FBA (Fulfilled By Amazon) Orders

 The best practice for orders that are already paid and fulfilled when they are received by NetSuite Connector such as POS and FBA orders, is to sync them as Cash Sales.
 Since payment has already been collected and fulfillment has already taken place before the sync, no Sales Order or Item Fulfillment is necessary.
-Therefore, skipping to the Cash Sale record eliminates unnecessary records and work in NetSuite.
+Skipping to the Cash Sale record saves you from creating unnecessary records and work in NetSuite.
 Additionally, since customer information is typically not provided by the storefront with POS and FBA orders, a fixed customer is used for all such orders.
-NetSuite requires a customer for all orders and without customer data, neither existing customer match will be found nor can a new customer be created.
-Using a fixed customer allows NetSuite Connector to meet the NetSuite requirement that the order must have a customer without having customer data provided by the storefront.
+NetSuite needs a customer for every order, but without customer data, you can't match or create a new customer.
+Using a fixed customer helps NetSuite Connector meet the requirement of having a customer for each order, even without customer data from the storefront.

 Unit of Measure

-NetSuite Connector does not sync the Unit of Measure for items because the storefront does not provide the unit of measure when the item is sold.
-The reason for this is that NetSuite has internal logic built around properly identifying the various unit of measure types on a particular item that should not, and often cannot, be overwritten during order sync.
+NetSuite Connector doesn't sync the Unit of Measure for items because the storefront doesn't provide it when an item is sold.
+This is because NetSuite has its own logic for handling unit of measure types, which shouldn't be overwritten during order sync.
 NetSuite will automatically populate the unit of measure on your line items on the order with the unit that you have specified on the item record for that particular item as the Primary Sale Unit type.
-Therefore, if you are using Units of Measure in NetSuite, it is important that you properly configure the item's Primary Sale Unit type with the the unit type you sell in your storefront.
+If you're using Units of Measure in NetSuite, ensure that you configure the item's Primary Sale Unit type to match what you sell in your storefront.
 The Base Unit should be set for each item (which is essentially a single unit).

 For example, if you sell water bottles in cases of 24, the base unit should be 'each' and the sale unit should be 'Case of 24'.
 This way, when you receive an order for 1 of the 24 case, your inventory will properly decrement 24 units.
-If your sales unit is incorrect and set to 'each' even though you sell cases; for example, when the order comes in, only one unit will be decremented leaving 23 single water bottles in stock that have already been sold.
+If your sales unit is set to 'each' but you sell cases, you'll only subtract one unit from inventory, leaving 23 water bottles that have already been sold.